adagio130/note/IELTS/self learning/It's Easier to Get Into Mexico Than Costco.md

 patriotic
 cheer for team USA
-he managed to insult me with the only three english words he knew I have mexican friends back home just like you racist
+he managed to insult me with the only three english words he knew I have Mexican friends back home just like you racist

 -----------